-- A 12-volt supply from the engine alternator system - A main junction box mounted in a cabinet located at the rear of the chassis - 2 crane module mounted junction boxes. - One chassis mounted junction box adjacent to the power pack - Remote control/s cable, radio or both according to customer specification. - A chassis mounted junction box for the SMARTlift control system, if fitted.
+- A 12-volt supply from the engine alternator system - A main junction box mounted in a cabinet located at the rear of the chassis - 2 crane module mounted junction boxes. - One chassis mounted junction box adjacent to the power pack - Cable Remote Control.